Pride Month

 MENTAL HEALTH

-of transgender adult report thatthey have considered suicide in the last year.
+of LGBTQ+ youth seriously considered attempting suicide in the past year.

 INCARCERATION